alanwright/NetflixBot/ReadMe.md

 ##Additional Notes
 *Why is it US only?
 Reddit is an international community!*

 Right now the NetflixRouletteAPI only supports the US, and since I use this API, I can currently only support US accuracy.
-If this bot becomes popular I would like to increase its scope.
+There are updates in the works to support this so stay tuned! :)

 Alan Wright